How To Build a Golf Simulator

 Golf Mat Technology

 If you thought all mats were the same think again!
 The materials of a golf mat can have a big impact on the durability and feel of a golf mat.
 In addition, many golf mats feature added layers and materials that provide a more realistic result when compared to real grass.
 For example, TrueStrike Golf Mats feature a silicone gel layer under the mat that accurately simulates the feel of grass.
 The gel layer also reduces the impact of your shot and is easier on your body over long range sessions.
 Great if you're a steep swinger!
-Other mats like the Cimarron Sports Ultimate Golf Mat focus on creating a more realistic experience for golfers by incorporating different length turf throughout the mat.
-This helps simulate hitting out of different lies.
+A solid all-around mat is the SwingTurf Golf Mat.
+It provides a realistic feel and does a great job of reacting authentically, giving you realistic feedback on miss hits and even fat shots.

 To learn more about all the different types of mats, read our Best Golf Mats guide.

 5. Decide if you want to use a projector